Need Help? Give us a call.

 How is this the case?

 Well, with Square, you’ll have the option to process payments through both hardware—the magstripe reader—and software—the Square Point of Sale app—that are completely free.
 If you opt for the free hardware and software, the only cost you’ll incur as you run payments through Square will be the payment processing fees of 2.75% of each transaction.
+Additionally, if you need payment processing on your website or mobile app, you can utilize the Square Payments platform for a flat fee of 2.9% plus $0.30 per transaction.

 Sign Up for Square for Free